Irene1c/BrevityLink/README.md

 #### Configuration

+* Create a Configuration File:

+In the root directory of your project, create a new file named `config.py`.
-Create a `config.py` file in the root directory.
-You can use `config_example.py` as a template:
+You can use the provided template `config_example.py` as a starting point:

 ```bash
   cp config_example.py config.py
 ```

+Open config.py using your preferred text editor.
+Set the values of the configuration variables for your app.
+At the very least, make sure to set your `SECRET_KEY`.

-Edit `config.py` to set your configuration variables for your app.
+By configuring the config.py file, you customize your application settings to suit your needs.
+Ensure that all necessary variables are appropriately set for the smooth functioning of your app.

 ### Database Setup
 The app uses Flask-SQLAlchemy with SQLite as the default database.
 The database file will be created automatically when you run the app.